Facebook: Another Linkshim Bypass

 parameter, it is possible to bypass linkshim and force a redirection to a site

-I am going to talk about a relevant and great technique I learned from the prompt.ml XSS Challenge(s) 4, you can find the DOM
+First I am going to talk about the relevant and great technique I learned from the prompt.ml XSS Challenge(s) 4, you can find the DOM

 XSS challenge here. consider the code: